-- a.
-Date of sending out notices in 2012 On or before 25 June 2012 - b.
-Date of Annual/Special Stockholders' Meeting in 2012 17 July 2012 - 10.
-State, if any, questions and answers during the Annual/Special Stockholders' Meeting.
+2015 a.
+Date of sending out notices On or before July 7, 2015 b.
+Date of Annual/Special Stockholders' Meeting 28 July 2015

+10. State, if any, questions and answers during the Annual/Special Stockholders' Meeting.

 For the past three years, there were no questions or answers raised by the shareholders during the annual meeting except that on two occasions, a stockholder stated on the floor his congratulatory message to the company's Board of Directors and Management for the performance of the company during that particular year.

 11. Result of Annual/Special Stockholders' Meeting's Resolution.

-During the most recent Annual stockholders meeting, there was no item or matter needing the approval of the stockholders other than the nomination and election of the members of the Board and the ratification of all corporate actions.
+During the most recent Annual stockholders meeting, there was no item or matter needing the approval of the stockholders other than the nomination and election of the members of the Board and the ratification of all corporate actions including the amendment of the Company's Articles of Incorporation to reflect the exact principal address of the corporation as required by SEC Circular No. 6, Series of 2014.